SegiH/WTFIndexer/README.md

 1. Build the web app:
    a. `npm install -g @ionic/cli` # Install Ionic framework
    b. `ionic build` # Build the app
    c.
-Edit src\assets\default.json and set the value of all of the properties.
-Authorization is the same value that you set for the backend
-   d.
-Copy src\assets\default.json to build\assets
-   e.
 Move contents of build to your web server

 1. (Optional) Build the Android App with Android Studio
    a.
 After building the web app above run the following commands:
    b. `ionic cap copy android`
    c. `ionic cap sync android`
-   d.
-Copy src\assets\default.json to android\app\src\main\assets
-   e. `ionic cap open android`
+   d. `ionic cap open android`
+   e.
+Android Studio should automatically open the Android project
    f.
-Android Studio should automatically open the Android project
-   g.
 Build & Deploy it to your device over USB

 1. (Optional) Build the iOS App with XCode
    a.
 After building the web app above run the following commands: